 - Designing and enforcing policies and agreements to protect confidentiality and non-solicitation and post-employment competition, and litigating claims for breach of non-compete agreements, misappropriation of trade secrets, breach of fiduciary duty, and related torts

 - litigating civil rights and employment cases including claims of race, age, sex, disability, and reverse discrimination; sexual harassment; wrongful discharge; defamation; and work-related torts

 - Handling multiple plaintiff, class, and representative actions involving civil rights and employment claims

 - litigating class actions involving alleged violations of federal and state wage and hour laws

 - Counseling, handling, and litigating labor relations issues including collective bargaining negotiations, unfair labor practice proceedings, arbitrations, strikes, picketing, and related injunction proceedings

-Anthony, who was named the 2018 Trade Secrets Lawyer of the year by Financial Monthly, is recognized by Chambers USA as a leader in labor and employment law both nationally and internationally.
+Anthony, who was named the 2018 Trade Secrets Lawyer of the year by Financial Monthly, is recognized by Chambers USA and Chambers Global as a leader in labor and employment law both nationally and internationally.
 Global Chambers reports that clients describe him as “brilliant and deeply committed to the practice of law,” “exceptional in his breadth and depth of knowledge, patience and consistency," “one of the best attorneys that I have worked with throughout my career… I trust him with any challenge presented,” “an iron fist in a velvet glove…tenacious, creative, smart and tough."
 Chambers USA states "[he] is a driving force at the practice,” a “calming force in difficult circumstances” and is “praised for his strategic capabilities.”
-He also received “universal praise for his work in employment disputes.”
 Chambers has noted him as “a masterful strategist with a great appreciation of practical business concerns.”
 Clients have stated that he is “an excellent lawyer who would be near the top of anyone’s list for employment litigation,” “attentive and responsive,” “[has a] creative and thoughtful approach to counseling and negotiations” and a “full understanding of the complexities of our business,” and “Anthony is just excellent at sorting out all our complex employee relations matters” and is “an excellent litigator who is very talented in trade secrets work.”
 Clients have also commented on his “innate attributes as a trial lawyer; he’s exceptionally well prepared and his presentation in the courtroom is marvelous,” and how “he has a high degree of integrity, develops and executes a solid legal strategy, and is able to clearly articulate legal principles.”